JGCRI/gcam-doc/demand_energy.md

 <a name="shafer2000">[Shafer and Victor 2000]</a> Shafer, A., and Victor, D. 2000.
 The future mobility of the world population. *Transportation Research Part A: Policy and Practice* 34(3), pp. 171-205.
 [Link](http://www.sciencedirect.com/science/article/pii/S0965856498000718)

 <a name="turner2019">[Turner et al. 2019]</a> Turner, S.W.D., Hejazi, M., Yonkofski, C., Kim, S.H., and Kyle, P. 2019.
 Influence of groundwater extraction costs and resource depletion limits on simulated global nonrenewable water withdrawals over the twenty-first century. *Earth’s Future* 7, 123-135.
 [Link](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018EF001105)

+<a name="VanRuijven2016">[Van Ruijven et al. 2016]</a> Van Ruijven, Bas J., et al. "Long-term model-based projections of energy use and CO2 emissions from the global steel and cement industries."
+Resources, Conservation and Recycling 112 (2016): 15-36.

 <a name="vtpi2013">[VTPI 2013]</a> Victoria Transport Policy Institute.
 2013.
 Chapter 5.2: Travel Time, in *Transportation Costs and Benefits II: Techniques, Estimates and Implications*, Victoria Transport Policy Institute.
 [Link](http://www.vtpi.org/tca/tca0502.pdf)